You’re all moved in! Great!

 This step is important for the technical foundations of the wall, to make sure that you know how much space you have, to know what the center is, and to make sure the area of the wall is able to hold frames securely.
 Having the center point established will also keep things on track during the hanging process, to ensure that everything remains even, centered, and level.

+Nothing is worse than getting 90% of the way through hanging a collage and then realizing you don’t like the way it looks.
 As we mentioned earlier, arranging, taping, and rearranging the paper templates is the final step before finishing your wall photo collage.
-Once you’re happy with the way it looks on the wall, you’re ready to hang.
+It lets you preview every design, so you can find the one that best fits your space and aesthetic.
+Don’t be afraid to change something if it’s not meeting your expectations.
+Once you’re happy with the way it looks on the wall, you’re ready to start hanging!

 Measure down from the top of the frame to see how many inches below the top the nail will actually sit.
 Find the center of the template and measure down the same amount.
 Mark the template with an x, and then hammer your nail right into that x and through the template.
 Once the nail’s in the wall in the center, remove the paper template from the wall and slip the frame onto the nail.
 It’s that easy.